Marken-Foo/variants-site/content/post/200510-xq-fundamentals.md

 Generally speaking, a pawn that has not crossed the river has the weakest strength, and plays a role like that of a "sentry": watching and protecting the riverbank, impeding the invasions of enemy forces whilst its own attacking power is feeble, controlling just a single point on the board.
 So the pawn's basic value is the smallest among the piece types, and set to be worth 1 point.

 A pawn that has crossed the river has much more power than one that has not.
 It is able to threaten enemy pieces, controlling up to three points on the board.
 As such, its basic value is 2 points (every point on the board it controls is 0.5 points, plus a "never-say-die" spirit ^_^).
-However, when a pawn reaches the last rank, the xiangqi proverb "an old pawn does nothing" refers to the *situational value* of the pawn reducing its overall value.
+However, when a pawn reaches the last rank, the xiangqi proverb "an old pawn does nothing" {{< remark >}}(NB: 老兵无功){{< /remark >}} refers to the *situational value* of the pawn reducing its overall value.

 Advisors and elephants have the primary role of ensuring the king's safety, each controlling up to four points on the board, and it is generally considered that the trade of a crossed pawn for an advisor or an elephant is an even trade.
 Because elephants have a larger movement range than advisors, they can perform in more roles than advisors (e.g. preventing enemy pawns from crossing the river), and so an advisor has a basic value of 2 points, and an elephant 2.5 points.